Option-Aware Adversarial Inverse Reinforcement Learning for Robotic Control: PROPOSED APPROACH

 where $P_{\omega}$ is the variational estimation of $P(Z_t|X_{0:t}, Z_{0:t-1})$.
-While, $P_{\theta, \phi}(X_{0:t}, Z_{0:t})$ is calculated by: (Please refer to Appendix \ref{dilb} for derivations.)
+While, $P(X_{0:t}, Z_{0:t})$ is calculated by: (Please refer to Appendix \ref{dilb} for derivations.)

 where $\mu$ is the initial state distribution and $\mathcal{P}_{S_{i-1},A_{i-1}}^{S_i}=\mathcal{P}(S_i|S_{i-1},A_{i-1})$ is the transition function.
-Note that Equation \eqref{equ:16} can be estimated through Monte Carlo sampling \cite{sutton2018reinforcement}, even though $\mu$ and $\mathcal{P}$ are unknown.
+Note that the expectation term in $L^{DI}$ can be estimated through Monte Carlo sampling \cite{sutton2018reinforcement} by interacting with the environment using the definition in Equation \eqref{equ:16}, even though $\mu$ and $\mathcal{P}$ are unknown to us.
 Moreover, the second equality in Equation \eqref{equ:16} holds if we adopt the Markov assumption \cite{rabiner1986introduction}, i.e., the conditional probability distribution of a random variable depends only on its parent nodes in the probabilistic graphical model (e.g., Figure \ref{fig:1}).
-With this assumption, the first term in Equation \eqref{equ:15} can be calculated as the entropy of the the high-level policy $\pi_{\theta}$.
 As a result, we can fit in the one-step option model (i.e., Equation \eqref{equ:4}) introduced in Section \ref{option}, and use $L^{DI}$ as the objective to update the hierarchical policy.